 Aaaannnyyyway, oftentimes the best way to explore a culture is through its food.
 And so you’ll find yourself having to point and ask: Peruvian Aji de Gallina – sounds lovely, but what’s in it, please?
 Finnish karjalanpiirakka – how are you supposed to pronounce that?
 And while we’re at it, how do you suggest I tuck in to a portion of Romanian mici?

-‘We have many customers who already know country through our excellent rugby, chess, and football players; cloth designers; high mountains.
-And with ongoing conflicts with Russia,’ says Keti.
-Keti is part of the husband and wife team behind Suneli, the only Georgian street food trader trading regularly in the UK.
+‘We have many customers who already know the country through our excellent rugby, chess, and football players; cloth designers; high mountains.
+And with our ongoing conflicts with Russia,’ says Keti.
+Keti is part of the husband and wife team behind Suneli, the only Georgian street food trader working regularly in the UK.
 And taking part in the BritSFA south heat this year.
 ‘So we thought it’s time to discover Georgian flavours a fresh produce laden with marigold petals, blue fenugreek, Ajika, walnuts… landrace wheat and rye, pickled flower-buds.’

 Walnuts are, apparently, the ‘big thing’ in Georgian cuisine, taking centre stage in Suneli’s dish of grilled aubergines with Baje paste.
 ‘Baje paste is based mainly on ground walnuts, blue fenugreek and marigold petals,’ says Keti.
 ‘It is garnished with sour pomegranate seeds and fresh coriander.
 We serve it in a box, or as a wrap (pictured).
 It isn’t a traditional way to do wraps, but is one of our most popular dishes.’